yursds/Double_Pendulum_Chaos/README.md

 Here you can find the code to simulate 200 double pendulum with very small different start configuration!

-To execute the simulation SFML library is necessary.
+SFML library is necessary to execute the simulation.
 For linux system you can install necessary package with:

     sudo apt-get install libsfml-dev